Dave-team/Knowledge-base/Principles.md

 ### Career
 - Be enthusiastic and energetic around creating impact
-- Embrace the challenges with confidence and optimism
+- Embrace the challenges with confidence and optimism - be confident we can figure things out
 - Be resourceful, solution oriented and curious
 - Build meaningful relationships
 - Be social.
 Show interest and want to get to know others and also allow them to get to know me